 - Our treatment protocol looks to significantly reduce the number of ticks on or about your property.
 One can never guarantee total tick elimination.
 Keeping up with your periodic treatments will ensure the highlest level of protection.

-- If you're part of our "Perimeter Protection" or "Perimeter Plus" plan, we'll return to your property and re-apply those areas previously treated at no charge to you.
+- If you contract for a minimum of four (4) tick treatments and seven (7) mosquito treatments, we’ll return to your property and re-apply to those areas previously treated at no charge to you.

 - We often remind homeowners that ticks acquired after our treatments generally result from family members and/or pets visiting areas outside of our treatment areas, such as from visiting other neighborhood friends, walking the dog along the side of the road, or children and pets venturing beyond the perimeter areas treated.

 - Be aware that you can import ticks onto your property when applying mulch to flower beds.
 It is not unusual for dog ticks to be established in mulch, especially in "bulk" deliveries.